doticca/Orchard.CloudBust/src/Orchard.Web/Modules/CloudBust.Resources/README.md

 A common location for imagesloaded.js and related script libraries for Orchard Project.

-This module defines a script manifest for imagesloaded Library with name "imagesLoaded".<br>
+This module defines a script manifest for imagesloaded Library with name "ImagesLoaded".<br>
 You can include imagesloaded script inside your Razor views using:<br>
-Script.Require("imagesLoaded")<br>
+Script.Require("ImagesLoaded")<br>

-imagesLoaded module will automatically insert your imagesloaded.js script in every page.<br>
+ImagesLoaded module will automatically insert your imagesloaded.js script in every page.<br>
-You can disable this bevavior and include imagesloaded on demand (using Script.Require("imagesLoaded) inside your theme/view) by unchecking Auto Enable at imagesloaded module settings.<br>
+You can disable this bevavior and include imagesloaded on demand (using Script.Require("ImagesLoaded) inside your theme/view) by unchecking Auto Enable at imagesloaded module settings.<br>

 http://imagesloaded.desandro.com/